How much does double glazing cost?

 - Major double glazed window price influences

-- A selection of double glazed window price guides
+- A selection of "average prices of double glazed windows" guides

 Double Glazed Window

-What features influence the cost of new or replacement windows the most?
+What features influence double glazed windows prices the most?

 What the frames are built from

 If we exclude the most obvious price factor which would be size, then the material you choose for your windows is going to be one of the first things to have quite a marked effect on how much it costs.
 Most residential new or replacement windows are going to be made from either uPVC, Aluminium or Wood.